HipsterZipster/aws-reinvent-2019/notes/sessions/GS-AWS-Notes.md

 # GS Private Meeting + AWS Leadership around API Gateway

-**AWS Reps**
+**AWS Reps - All API Gateway**

-- Ata Ivanov
+- Ata Ivanov - Lead Engineer
+- Svetlana -
 -
--
--

 ## API Gateway

 - New version of API Gateway released this year
-- Cheaper
+- Cheaper: They've created a lighter second variation of the API Gateway
-- Faster Latency drops by 60% - P99 latency is under 10%
+- Faster: Latency drops by 60% - P99 latency is under 10%
-- Easier One step to create API instead of 7
+- Easier: one step to create API instead of 7 steps

 ### Coming Soon: